cgeo/cgeo.github.io/send2cgeo.md

 - The caches will automatically be downloaded from geocaching.com to the list of saved caches
 - c:geo will continue to wait for more caches to be downloaded for 3 minutes.

-## Get the script!
+## Download the script
 <a name="script"></a>

-Make sure you have Greasemonkey/Tampermonkey installed and active in your browser before continuing.
+Make sure you have Greasemonkey/Tampermonkey **installed and active** in your browser before continuing.

 The installation should start automatically in Greasemonkey/Tampermonkey if you click on the link below:\\
 [Script installation](https://github.com/cgeo/cgeo/raw/master/send2cgeo/send2cgeo.user.js)